Love Me Do: First recording session and use of harmonica

-The Beatles were keen to record their own material, something which was almost unheard of at that time, and it is generally accepted that it is to Martin's credit that they were allowed to float their own ideas.
+The Beatles were keen to record their own material, something which was almost unheard of at that time, and it is generally accepted as being to Martin's credit that they were allowed to float their own ideas.
 But Martin insisted that unless they could write something as commercial as "How Do You Do It?" then the Tin Pan Alley practice of having the group record songs by professional songwriters (which was standard procedure then, and is still common today) would be followed.
 MacDonald points out, however: "It's almost certainly true that there was no other producer on either side of the Atlantic then capable of handling the Beatles without damaging them—let alone of cultivating and catering to them with the gracious, open-minded adeptness for which George Martin is universally respected in the British pop industry."
-Martin rejects however the view that he was the "genius" behind the group: "I was purely an interpreter.
+Martin rejects, however, the view that he was the "genius" behind the group: "I was purely an interpreter.
 The genius was theirs: no doubt about that."

-It was on the 4 September session that, according to McCartney, Martin suggested using a harmonica.
+It was on 4 September session that, according to McCartney, Martin suggested using a harmonica.
 However, Lennon's harmonica part was present on the Anthology 1 version of the song recorded during the 6 June audition with Pete Best on drums.
 Also, Martin's own recollection of this is different, saying: "I picked up on 'Love Me Do' because of the harmonica sound", adding: "I loved wailing harmonica—it reminded me of the records I used to issue of Sonny Terry and Brownie McGhee.
 I felt it had a definite appeal."